nicolauscg/moodah-pos/README.md

 - Aufa Wiandra Moenzil (1706067512)

 # Further Information
-You can access our [GitLab Wiki](https://gitlab.cs.ui.ac.id/it-project-kki/2019/rubyh-moodah-pos/wikis/home) for more information regarding this project.
+You can access our [GitLab Wiki](https://gitlab.cs.ui.ac.id/it-project-kki/2019/rubyh-moodah-pos/wikis/home) for more information regarding this project or read our blog posts at [medium](https://medium.com/moodah-pos).